yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 + education
   + the "online first" approach we are developing results in new types of humanities courses that give learners and researchers different perspectives on their materials of study.

 + labs
+  + the OverLap provides the blueprint for a living lab for on- and offline collaboration that can be put into practice by various groups and in various spaces

 ## Exploitation